Bentontie waterprooof blanket application and production

 • How does the Bentonite Waterproof Blanket self-seal?

-The sodium bentonite clay inside absorbs water and swells up to 15 times its original volume, forming a dense, flexible gel that seals punctures and overlaps automatically.
+The blanket contains sodium bentonite clay, which swells up to 15 times its volume upon contact with water, forming a dense gel that seals punctures and overlaps automatically.

-• What are the main advantages of using a Bentonite Waterproof Blanket over traditional methods?
+• What are the advantages of using Bentonite Waterproof Blankets over traditional methods?

 • Where can Bentonite Waterproof Blankets be used?

-They are ideal for landfills, foundations, basements, canals, ponds, reservoirs, secondary containment, green roofs, plaza decks, tunnels, and underground structures.
+They are ideal for landfills, foundations, canals, ponds, secondary containment, green roofs, and tunnels, providing a continuous, impermeable barrier against water seepage.